hotngui/LViOS-Developers/README.md

 Presentations and Examples from the Las Vegas iOS Developer Meetups

+##### 2021-04-06 (Demystified: MapKit)
+A primer on using Apple's MapKit to display maps, directions, and other visual overlays.

 ##### 2021-03-16 (Demystified: WidgetKit)
 A primer on Apple's new Widget feature.
 Includes two sample apps that demonstrate some of the major capabilities of the feature.